National Museum of the History of Ukraine: Branches

-The Museum of the Ukrainian Revolution of 1917-1921 is housed in the central building from 2020.
-The museum displays original prints of three statutory acts of the Ukrainian Central Council, documents and personal items of the leaders of the Ukrainian Revolution.
+The Kyiv City Teacher's House displays the original three statutory acts of the Central Rada, and documents and personal items of the leaders of the Ukrainian Revolution.

-The Museum of Historical Treasures of Ukraine is a branch of the National Museum of the History of Ukraine.
-It’s located on the territory of the National Historical and Cultural Kyiv Pechersk Reserve.

-This museum is also called “the golden treasury of Ukraine”.
-It holds more than 56 thousand exhibits of gold, silver and gemstones.
-Collections cover the period from the Bronze Age (III millennium BC) to the present.
-They include Scythian masterpieces, works from the Rus period, creations of 14th–20th-century Ukrainian jewellers.
-The museum also has the world-famous Golden Pectoral.
-The collection of Jewish ritual silver of the 18th to 20th centuries is known in Ukraine and abroad.
+The Museum of Historical Treasures of Ukraine is located within the Kyiv Pechersk Lavra complex.
+The museum is also called the "golden treasury of Ukraine”.
+It holds more than 56,000 exhibits of gold, silver and gemstones.
+The collections, which cover the period from the Bronze Age (3rd millennium BC) to the present, include Scythian masterpieces, works from the Kyivan Rus' period, and items created by Ukrainian jewellers from the 14th century onwards.
+The museum holds the Golden Pectoral from Tovsta Mohyla, and a collection of Jewish ritual silver from the 18th to the 20th century.